-To modify an ACL rule that you created with the ACL Wizard:
+To modify an ACL rule:

 You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

 - 2. Launch a web browser. - 3.
 In the address field of your web browser, enter the IP address of the switch.